grackle-project/grackle/doc/source/Integration.rst

 ======================================

 The majority of this document follows the implementation of Grackle in a C++ simulation code.
-For more information on adding Grackle to a Fortran code, see :ref:`fortran`.
 Full implementation examples for C, C++, and Fortran are also available in the Grackle source.
 See :ref:`examples` for more information.
 For a list of all available functions, see the :ref:`reference`.